princhan/Instruct-large/README.md

 # hkunlp/instructor-large
 We introduce **Instructor**👨‍🏫, an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) ***by simply providing the task instruction, without any finetuning***.
 Instructor👨‍ achieves sota on 70 diverse embedding tasks!
-The model is easy to use with `sentence-transformer` library.
+The model is easy to use with the `sentence-transformer` library.

 ## Quick start
 <hr />